Bachelor of Science in Education

 Passing score on the Principles of Learning and Teaching Examination and Praxis content examination(s).

 Completion of Bachelor of Science in Education degree – see above.

 Please note: Each state has its own licensure requirements.
 Being eligible for a license in Kansas does not ensure that the applicant is eligible for licensure in other states.

-Health and Physical Education Teacher Licensure Program (PK–12)
+Physical Education Plus Teacher Licensure Program (PK–12)

 Admission requirements - currently enrolled or completed prior to application